Your credit card can do a lot for you, or at least it could.

 Simple Flight Vouchers Or Travel Credit

 The simplest form of reward from a credit card is to receive a ‘free’ complimentary domestic return flight each year you hold the card or travel credit to be spent with a travel booking agency.
 For example, the ANZ Travel Adventures Card, American Express Ultimate and Virgin Australia Velocity Flyer Card give cardholders a ‘free’ complimentary return domestic flight each year — the value of which will be determined by where you go (fly Sydney to Perth!).
-Or in the case of the American Express Explorer Card gives cardholders a $400 travel credit each year to be spend through the Amex Travel Agency.
+Or in the case of the American Express Explorer Card gives cardholders a $400 travel credit each year to be spent through the Amex Travel Agency.

 Well known addition to your credit card which saves you from needing to take a standalone travel insurance policy.
 You need to book your travel using the card in order to trigger the policy.
 Generally the credit card travel insurance coverage is quite substantial and covers you in the event of delayed flights, lost luggage, accidents, repatriations and so on.
 Always read the PDS to make sure that it covers the people travelling, destinations, duration of your trip and your health requirements.